Best Puzzle Toys for Dogs: Keep Them Busy While You’re Busy With Baby

 • If you need something your dog won’t destroy right away, try the Bob-A-Lot Food Dispensing Toy.
 The large size holds up to 3 cups of kibble and has an adjustable opening to make it more or less difficult.

 • Kong Wobbler is another durable puzzle toy, great for beginners.
 The opening is relatively big and the kibble or treats fall out easily.
 This food dispensing toy is easy to fill, available in 2 sizes, and the large size holds about 3 cups of kibble.
+Pro tip: Put a small puzzle toy such as a Tetraflex Toy filled with kibble or treats, inside a Kong Wobbler for added difficulty.

 Pickle Pocket